 - Protruding Jaw, which is when either the upper or lower jaw extends out too far.
 This issue is more commonly known as overbite or underbite, respectively, and is treated through a mix of orthodontic treatment.

 - Problems Swallowing, Biting, or Chewing because the teeth don’t align properly.
-Dr. Perry L. Brooks or Dr. Seth R. Brooks can fix the arrangement of teeth to make eating much easier.
+Dr. Seth R. Brooks can fix the arrangement of teeth to make eating much easier.

 - Problems Breathing, which could come in the form of sleep apnea.
-To correct this, Dr. Perry L. Brooks or Dr. Seth R. Brooks will reposition the jaw to help open the patient’s airways.
+To correct this, Dr. Seth R. Brooks will reposition the jaw to help open the patient’s airways.

 - Problems Speaking because of Twisted, Overlapping, or Crooked teeth.
 This might come in the form of a lisp, whistle, or other mispronunciations and can often be corrected through braces or surgery.